dome9/cloud-bots/README.md

 ## mark_for_stop_ec2_resource
 What it does: Tags an ec2 resource with "marked_for_stop" and <current epoch time>.
-Usage: AUTO: mark_for_stop_ec2_resource
+Usage: AUTO: mark_for_stop_ec2_resource <time><unit(m,h,d)>
+Example: AUTO: mark_for_stop_ec2_resource 3h
 Note: This is meant to be used in conjunction with a more aggressive action like stopping or termanating an instance.
-The first step will be to tag an instance with the time that the failure was found.
+The first step will be to tag an instance with the time that we want to tigger the remediation bot.
-From there, a rule like "Instance should not have tags with [ key='marked_for_stop' and value before(-7, 'days') ]" can be ran to check how long an instance has had the 'mark for stop' tag.
+From there, a rule like "Instance should not have tags with [ key='marked_for_stop' and value before(1, 'minutes') ]" can be ran to check how long an instance has had the 'mark for stop' tag.
 Limitations: none

 THIS WORKS ACROSS ALL EC2 RELATED SERVICES: